Home » Volunteer Programs »

 Therefore, fasting is not merely physical but is rather the total commitment of the person’s body and soul to the spirit of the fast.
 Ramadan is a time to practice self-restraint; a time to cleanse the body and soul from impurities and re-focus one’s self on the worship of God.

-The dates for Ramadan are 12th April-11th May (2021).
+The dates for Ramadan are 2nd April to 1st May (2022).
 Our local coordinators will be on hand to teach you all about Ramadan.
 They can also advise on the project availability ensuring you will still get to take part in our Morocco volunteer programs during Ramadan.

 Generally speaking, during Ramadan working hours at the project are limited.
 Furthermore, there is a greater focus and need to help out with organising activities at the childcare centres we support in Rabat.
 Such activities may include arts, crafts, games and sports.
 This may also extend to informal English language lessons.
 There can also be a greater need for support in caring for the special needs children at the centres.